A Sussex staycation at Ghyll Manor

 We spent the rest of our morning lazing in the lounge, reading the papers and strolling around the gardens and lake.
 If we’d been feeling more active, we could have followed the Sussex Border Path, which passes directly through the hotel grounds and winds its way through the South Downs and High Weald AONB.
 The village also has two charming pubs, just a few minutes’ walk from the manor.

 By the time we checked out and made our back home, we’d reached a state of relaxation that we usually only achieve by Sunday afternoon.
 Our mini Sussex staycation had felt far more relaxing than traipsing half-way across the country for a weekend break.
-Weekends like this, we agreed, should definitely happen more often.See the listing for Ghyll Manor Restaurant
+Weekends like this, we agreed, should definitely happen more often.Want to know more about Ghyll Manor Restaurant?